2023 IRELAND (WILD ATLANTIC WAY) TOUR

 The route is well signposted with the WAW logo:

-Our route initially takes us south-west to Timoleague where we stop to admire the abbey, see photo below:
+Our route then takes us southwest to Timoleague where we stop to admire the abbey.

-We then drive around Bantry Bay to Glengarrif:
+We then drive around Bantry Bay to Glengarriff:

 We then drive across the Beara peninsula and over the Healy Pass: